azharalifauzi/frontend-weeber/README.md

 ## Open the Website

-The website was hosted on weeber.id
+The website was hosted on https://weeber.id/

 ## Available Scripts